 For all the get rich quick schemes and talk of Finance Independence / Retire Early (FIRE), most individuals will make the most consistent income from simply working their same old boring J-O-B. It is your responsibility to know how much salary you should ask for and expect from your employer.
+It is also your responsibility to tell your employer if there is an issue in payroll, as if your employer is handling it all manually, it is very easy to slip up.
+This can be aggravating for the employee, so why not suggest services like Cloudpay to your employer, a service that deals with all the payroll complexities for you?
+It’s certainly an option.
 Should this information be more transparent?
 Yes.
 Is it?
 No. Until that changes, it’s up to you to do the

 However, the mixed advice on the topic of